 If there’s any kind of problem with your radiator, it can certainly cause your vehicle to run hot.
 These problems can range from leaks and clogs to an issue with your radiator fan.
 Each one of these issues means that the heat cannot properly escape from your vehicle, causing temperatures to rise rapidly.
 Be sure to take your car in to see a professional mechanic who can make the proper diagnosis and recommendations for repair.

 Your Water Pump is Broken

 The water pump in your car is designed to pump and propel the engine coolant throughout the car’s cooling system.
 If there is any problem with this pump, it can lead to overheating.
 The most common problems include a leaking pump, a shifting of the pump shaft, or erosion.

-If you’re concerned about your car running hot, see the professionals at Meadows Automotive located in Waterford Township, MI or give us a call at 248-383-1535 to schedule an appointment today.
+If you’re concerned about your car running hot, see the professionals at Meadows Automotive located in Waterford Township, MI or give us a call to schedule an appointment today.